 - 2. To keep it out from obstructing the view of the driver.

-The itronics is mounted with double-sided 3m tape that was supplied with dash cam.
+The car camera is mounted with double-sided 3m tape that was supplied with the dashcam.
 Remember to leave enough room to be able to adjust the rear vision mirror with the cam installed.
 Once the dash cam is stuck with the 3m tape, it’s not coming off in a hurry.

-Next I needed power 12v for the dash cam.
-This is so when the car starts the dash cam will start-up automatically.
+Next, I needed power 12v for the car cam.
+This is so that when the car starts the dashcam will start up automatically.

 You can set up the Itronics 100HD camera to be always on, and trigger recording on movement, but it will deplete your battery after a few days if you don’t use the car.
-So we do not recommended this unless you use the car every day.
-A simple method for auto on, is to splice it into the radio/cd player circuit.
+So we do not recommend this unless you use the car every day.
+A simple method for auto-on is to splice it into the radio/cd player aux circuit.
 So when you start the car the dash cm starts up as well.

 Splicing into your fuse box is easy and will require a double fuse mini blade.

-Locate the radio fuse and pull it, install the double fuse joiner in its place.
-A 2 amp fuse is fine for the itronics dash camera unit.
-Install the piggy back mini blade holder and crimp the tail to the positive cable on the itronics dash cam.
+Locate the radio fuse and pull it, and install the double fuse joiner in its place.
+A 2 amp fuse is fine for the truck dash camera unit.
+Install the piggyback mini blade holder and crimp the tail to the positive cable on the car dash cam.
 The negative can be attached to the frame somewhere under the dash to provide the earth or negative.
 This can be done using a crimp lug and bolt.

-Now you have two fuses in the one slot.
+Now you have two fuses in one slot.
 Magic

 Install the Radio fuse back in the mini blade as well, and test that it all works.
 You may have to reprogram your radio stations.

-I have no real use for the WIFI Itronics version.
-If I need some video footage its just a simple procedure to remove the 32G SD card and download the required footage.
+I have no real use for the WIFI or rear vision at this time.
+If I need some video footage it’s just a simple procedure to remove the 32G SD card and download the required footage.